DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/09/05 v0.687**
+ * UI - Added filter in dungeon list to show only dungeons you can join
  * UI - Added fixed tip on AFK screen explaining closing game will not interupt AFK process

 ### **2021/09/04 v0.687**